 Sumana Harihareswara, a former employee of the Wikimedia Foundation for three years and eight months, writes a blog post about the "leadership crisis" at the WMF.
 She writes, "I left WMF thinking that it was fine....
 Lila Tretikov, the new executive director, was settling in and I perceived WMF to be on the right track, iteratively moving closer to reversing the editor decline, with solid management and plans in place to keep positive momentum going.
 I thought the conflicts and stumbles from summer 2014 were normal temporary pains, not unusually worrying.
 A few months after I left, when I caught up with old Foundation colleagues, I started hearing wariness about the new high-level management (the ED and some other newer executive hires).
 The worries progressed into stronger and stronger concerns, getting more and more disturbing."
 She goes on to say, "Fantastic colleagues are voting with their feet and leaving (and do you know how hard it is to find and hire the right people for an org this weird and this important?).
 People who would rather walk with rocks in their shoes than throw their coworkers under the bus are compelled to speak in public about dysfunction at the top...
 This is not just the ordinary grumblings of a transparent organization.
 This is dire....
 If unaltered, this is the kind of dynamic that leads to schisms and forks.
 I would hate for the movement to have to pay that kind of cost but, unless the Wikimedia Foundation Board of Trustees and Executive Director change course, I think that's a potential outcome."

-Oliver Keyes (User:Ironholds), Researcher, leaves the Wikimedia Foundation after five years of employment.
-In his departure email, he writes that this comes after "12 months of continual stress, losses and workplace fear" and that he has "no confidence" in the ability of the Board of Trustees to effectively solve the current crisis.
+Os Keyes (User:Ironholds), Researcher, leaves the Wikimedia Foundation after five years of employment.
+In their departure email, they write that this comes after "12 months of continual stress, losses and workplace fear" and that they have "no confidence" in the ability of the Board of Trustees to effectively solve the current crisis.

 Ariel Glenn, Software Developer and Systems Engineer at the Wikimedia Foundation, forwards to Wikimedia-l an email that they had sent to the Board of Trustees.
 The email opens, "A tale from the trenches" and goes on describe their daily experience checking email: "I gear myself up to learn who may have left today, what they will have said, to digest the outpouring of support and sadness from others, and the deafening silence from those who are in a position to put an end to all of this.
 I go over the reasons again in my mind that we're in this crisis: bad hirings, decisions in secret, dissembling and coverups about the processes that led to those decisions; refusal or inability to state a clear vision, let alone get buy-in or the involvement of staff/community in shaping that vision; restructuring the organization following these same broken processes.
 And so much more.
 Make no mistake, this is not just about an ED.
 It's also about failure of oversight, powerlessness of staff, and a culture of exclusion, among other things.
 If, as I hope, the Board acts decisively to remove the current ED, that will only be the first step in a mountain of work ahead of us.
 Hard, painful, exhausting work.
 But we can't begin to get started on it until that first step is taken."